Technology Innovation Institute: Quantum Research Centre

 The quantum research centre has been established with the aim to develop UAE's first quantum computer.
-In March 2021, it was announced that the first quantum computer will be developed at the Institute's Quantum Research Centre under the supervision of chief researcher Jose Ignacio Latorre and in collaboration with Spanish organization Qilimanjaro Quantum Tech.
-The area of operations of Quantum Research Centre includes quantum cryptography, quantum communications and quantum sensing.
+In March 2021, it was announced that the first quantum computer will be developed at the institute's Quantum Research Centre under the supervision of chief researcher Jose Ignacio Latorre and in collaboration with Spanish organization Qilimanjaro Quantum Tech.
+The area of operations of Quantum Research Centre includes quantum cryptography, quantum algorithms, quantum communications and quantum sensing.

 Autonomous Robotics Research Centre

 Autonomous robotics research centre deals with the automation and robotics related research and development.

 Cryptography Research Centre

-The cryptography research centre dealing in the area of cryptography has developed The National Crypto Library, in December 2020, to secure medical records pertaining to the Covid-19 pandemic.
+The cryptography research centre dealing in the area of cryptography has developed The National Crypto Library, in December 2020, to secure medical records pertaining to the COVID-19 pandemic.
 Najwa Aaraj is presently serving as the chief researcher of the centre.
 During April 2021, the centre developed its second library, a Post-Quantum Cryptography which is a "collection of algorithms to safeguard confidential data and information" keeping the focus on prospective post-quantum era.